bparanj/coding-skill/_posts/2019-04-25-backtracking.md

   </p>
 </blockquote>

+In many real-world problems, as in most of the NP-hard problems, a solution can be obtained by exhaustively searching through a large but finite number of possibilities.

+Moreover, for virtually all of these problems, there does not exist an algorithm that uses a method other than exhaustive search.
+Hence, the need arose for developing systematic techniques of searching, with the hope of cutting down the search space to possibly a much smaller space.

+Backtracking is a general technique for organizing the search.
+This algorithm design technique can be described as an organized exhaustive search which often avoids searching all possibilities.
+It is generally suitable for solving problems where a potentially large but a finite number of solutions have to be inspected.

 In order to apply the backtrack method, the desired solution must be expressible as an n-tuple (x<sub>1</sub> , ...., x<sub>n</sub>) where the x<sub>i</sub> are chosen from some finite set S<sub>i</sub>.
 Often the problem to be solved calls for finding one vector which maximizes (or minimizes or satisfies) a criterion function P(x<sub>1</sub>, ....., x<sub>n</sub>).

 The general principle consists of breaking up problem-solving tasks into subtasks and applying recursion.